Moving to the United Kingdom? Find out everything you need to know about getting a UK visa with our look at the local immigration system.

 The UK Home Office is the government department responsible for dealing with visas and immigration in the UK.

 Who needs a visa to enter the UK?

 Whether you need a UK visa depends on:

-Citizens of British Overseas Territories and citizens of Commonwealth countries born before 1 January 1983 who qualify for Right of abode (ROA) through a parent being born in the UK have the right to travel and live in the UK without a visa.
+Citizens of British Overseas Territories and citizens of Commonwealth countries born before 1 January 1983 who qualify for the right of abode (ROA) through a parent being born in the UK have the right to travel and live in the UK without a visa.

-You can get an electronic visa waiver (EVW) for just £30 if you are from Kuwait, Oman, Qatar or the United Arab Emirates.
-This allows a visa-free stay of up to 6 months for tourism, business, study or medical treatment.
+You can get an electronic visa waiver (EVW) for just £30 if you are from the following countries:

 Citizens of all other countries will require a visa to enter the UK.
-You can check exact UK visa requirements for your home country here.
+You can check the exact UK visa requirements for your home country on the UK Government website.